 Our homes are designed to appeal to homeowners at different price points across various demographic segments, and are generally offered for sale in advance of their construction.
-Our objective is to provide our customers with homes that incorporate extraordinary value at an affordable price, delivered through our three strategic pillars discussed previously, while seeking to maximize our return on invested capital over the course of a housing cycle.
+Our objective is to provide our customers with homes that incorporate extraordinary value at an affordable price, delivered through our three strategic pillars of Mortgage Choice, Choice Plans®, and Surprising Performance, while seeking to maximize our investment returns over the course of a housing cycle.